leozhangcs/leozhangcs.github.io/index.md

 ### News

-- [Dec-25] Our new work __Poisoning-based Link Inference Attacks Against Federated Graph Neural Networks__ has been accepted to the _26th Privacy Enhancing Technologies Symposium (PETS)_!
+- [Dec-25] Our new work __Poisoning-based Link Inference Attacks Against Federated Graph Neural Networks__ has been accepted to the _26th Privacy Enhancing Technologies Symposium (PETS 2026)_!
 Congrats to Guizhen!

 - [Nov-25] Three of our works have been accepted to AAAI-26.
 Congrats to Lulu, Yuhang and Shuyu!